 Ruiz began her career in early 2001 as an assignment desk editor and later as associate producer for Telemundo Network’s national newscast.
 Just a few months into her career, Sept.
-11 occurred, catapulting Ruiz on to an unforgettable profession in broadcasting news that continues to this day.
-There, she became Telemundo International’s youngest news anchor, bringing national and international news stories to the homes of 5 million-plus U.S. and Latin American viewers in English and Spanish.
+11 occurred, catapulting Ruiz onto a career in broadcasting that continues to this day.
+There, she became Telemundo International’s youngest news anchor, bringing national and international news stories to the homes of 5 million-plus U.S. and Latin American viewers in English & Spanish.
 Her interviews have ranged from Israeli Prime Minister Benjamin Netanyahu to the presidents of Peru, Ecuador and El Salvador.

-In 2005, she accepted the challenge of becoming a reporter for WSVN-FOX Miami, one of the most dynamic and innovative news stations in the country.
-Ruiz covered a wide range of stories, from the aftermath of the devastating earthquake in Haiti, several hurricanes, the BP Oil Spill and Super Bowl XLI, among many others.
-In 2011, she was recruited by the U.S. Agency for Global Media to anchor and report on issues impacting Cuba, the Caribbean and South America.
-At TV Marti, Ruiz covered stories as a correspondent in Venezuela and Nicaragua, while field anchoring the U.S. political conventions in 2012 and President Obama’s second inauguration in 2013.
+From 2005 to 2011, she accepted the challenge of being a reporter for WSVN-FOX Miami, one of the most dynamic and innovative news stations in the country.
+Ruiz covered a wide range of stories, from the aftermath of the devastating earthquake in Haiti, several hurricanes, the BP Oil Spill and Super Bowl XLI, among others.
+She was then recruited by the U.S. Global Agency for Media to anchor and report on issues impacting Cuba, the Caribbean and South America.
+While at the Office of Cuban Broadcasting, Ruiz covered stories as a correspondent in Venezuela and Nicaragua, while field anchoring both U.S. political conventions in 2012 and President Barack Obama’s second inauguration in 2013.

 provided live, original and exclusive uninterrupted coverage across multiple platforms.
 In the same year, Ruiz was part of KPNX’s main anchor team for Decision 2016, NBC’s presidential election coverage.
 During an election cycle like no other, viewers turned to Ruiz's experience, objectivity and steadiness to provide unbiased, up-to-the-minute information during an unforgettable moment in U.S. history.

 B.S., Florida International University